MajdImar/learning-journal/Text.md

 - If you are on Windows and intend to remotely log into another machine then you will need an SSH client

 ## What is The Shell ?
+ This is a part of the operating system that defines how the terminal will behave and looks after running (or executing) commands for you.
+ > We can use command called **echo**
+  ##  Navigation!